 Batu Ferringhi is located on the island of Penang.
 It is a popular tourist destination making it maybe the most famous beach in Malaysia, and there is a great strip of restaurants and shops here including a great night market.
 It’s a great place to not just hang on the beach but enjoy some of the best food in Malaysia.
 It’s also where you will find the majority of the best hotels in Penang.

-Batu Ferringhi won’t win any prizes for the the most beautiful beach in Malaysia but it does have character.
+Batu Ferringhi won’t win any prizes for the the most beautiful beach in Malaysia and there can be problems with jellyfish, but it does have character.
 It also has buzz and the great food previously mentioned.
 I also loved that it has water sports readily available for a good price and I recommend you go parasailing while you are here.
 I consider it the best beach in Penang Malaysia for these reasons.

 There are buses here from the airport and Georgetown and taxis are readily available.
 Our favourite place to stay is the Shangri La Rasa Sayan,g but if you are on a tighter budget the Bayview Beach resort is a solid choice.